maximeraafat/maximeraafat.github.io/_pages/firefly_pizza.md

 Crisp, cheesy and spicy, with a pinch of fresh basil.
 </code>

 Homemade pizza, baked using Adobe Firefly and a touch of carefully crafted prompts.
+Dinner is ready.
-Dinner is ready {:style="text-align: justify"}
+{:style="text-align: justify"}

 {% assign images = 'FireflyPizza.jpg, FireflyPizzaBorder.jpg' |split: ', ' %}